medina325/medina325/README.md

 # I'm Gabriel Medina Braga 👋

-I like to treat programming like art 🎨, and see things working beautifully when put together.
+I like to treat programming as art 🎨, and see things working beautifully when put together.

 Obs.: Yeah, I know computers don't care if our code is beautiful or... do they? 🤖🤖🤖